Xinachtli is a word in Nahautl that describes the moment when a seed sprouts.

 Our mission at Xinachtli is to protect, honor, and cultivate the gifts our ancestors sowed for us many generations ago.
 We want to share the beauty of our indigenous cultures, and offer those who have been touched by these lineages the opportunity to connect more deeply with the essence of our traditions.

-Representing both the Southern and Northern lineages, Akarâ and Kuauhtli come together in love and unity to help preserve their heritages and traditions through Xinachtli.
+Representing both the Southern and Northern lineages, Akarâ and Kuauhtli come together in love and unity to preserve the treasures of Mother Earth through Xinachtli.

 The Founders of Xinachtli